reeshuffled/reeshuffled.github.io/_posts/2025-12-23-My-Year-Wrapped-2025.md

 ## Travel

-Travelled 11 times last year so spot on, no international this time but thats okay with me.
+Travelled 11 times last year, which I think checks out with this year too where I am trying to travel no more than once a month and really not trying to travel every month either.
+There was no international this time, but that's okay with me as I am not really that big on traveling and spending that much money (I'm cheap okay?).

-Less new places this year but going to places that I like so I don’t mind still felt fresh
+I did go to less new places this year, but I was going to places that I like, so I didn't mind and going still felt fresh which is the important part.

 1. Philly (February): friends for bday
 2. Maine (February): family for bday